codelearncreate/toolkit/src/collections/guides/modeling-the-activities.md

 description: Modeling an activity is a powerful way to ensure children fully understand the collaborative tasks, the expectations and objectives of the activity, and can actively engage in the process.
+metaImage: /assets/uploads/beverley2_hud9a577a21815e8ebf73a5735cc535c12_3851505_1000x0_resize_box_2.png
+metaImageAlt: facilitator is modeling an activity for a student
 overviewSection: Modeling activities is an effective way to help children grasp collaborative tasks.
 Simplify instructions, utilize visual aids, and break down complex steps into manageable tasks.
 Offer multiple examples for